Erin McLeod: Noble Motives Collective

 McLeod and fashion designer Adelle Renaud founded the Noble Motives Collective composed of Peau de Loup, a button down shirt company; Caposhie, a fashion boutique located in West Vancouver; and Motive Athletics, McLeod's athletic clothing line.
 Peau de Loup was founded in early 2013 by Renaud and McLeod joined the company in October of the same year.
 Caposhie opened for business in October 2015 in the Park Royal Shopping Center in West Vancouver.
 Motive Athletics was revealed in late 2015, with some promotional products being sold in Caposhie, but was not officially launched until July 2016.
 On November 4, 2015, McLeod appeared on the business reality show Dragons' Den presenting her company and getting a deal.

 In June 2015, Peau de Loup teamed up with the Canadian Soccer Association to launch an exclusive collection in support of the women's national team at the 2015 FIFA Women's World Cup with a campaign named The Canadian Promise.
 The line included the Unity Scarf, which donned the word "Canada" on the inside, as well as the True North Flannel.
 Players from the Canadian national team could be seen wearing items from the collection during the tournament.
-In addition to their support for team Canada, Peau de Loup also supports Freedom Factory, a Canadian charity based in Surrey, British Columbia, and one dollar from every shirt sold goes directly to the women of Al-lhsan.
+In addition to their support for team Canada, Peau de Loup also supported Freedom Factory, a Canadian charity based in Surrey, British Columbia, and one dollar from every shirt sold went directly to the women of Al-lhsan.

 Art gallery

 In 2013, McLeod launched her art career with her first solo art exhibit "Limitless" from September 16–30 at the Jane Roos Gallery in Toronto.
-She created all of the pieces in just six months and they all sold well.
-After completing the successful showing, McLeod began working on commission pieces.
-In November 2014, she launched the Erin McLeod Gallery on Etsy, where she sells both original pieces and high quality prints.
+She created all of the pieces in just six months.
+After completing a successful showing, McLeod began working on commission pieces.
+In November 2014, she launched the Erin McLeod Gallery on Etsy, where she sold both original pieces and prints.